anhthh2207/anhthh2207.github.io/_projects/(1) CLB Project.md

   <img src="..\resources\projects\clb\sram\sram_cell.png" alt="Single Image" width="400" />
   <figcaption>Main caption for the image</figcaption>
 </figure> -->
+SRAM cells are used to store the possible outputs for the LUT.
+The figure below shows the design of a single 6T SRAM cell, whose read-write are controlled by the Bit lines (BL and <span style="text-decoration: overline;">BL</span>) and the Word line (WL) signals through precharge and discharge actions (see a nice [tutorial](https://www.youtube.com/watch?v=kU2SsUUsftA&t=16s) about how SRAM cell works).
 <figure style="text-align: center;">
   <div style="display: flex; justify-content: center; margin-bottom: 10px;">
     <div style="margin-right: 10px;">